XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads-dev.md

 ## Bug Fixes

 - Fixed an issue that caused baby deer to follow the player
-- Fixed a ton of grammer mistakes
+- Fixed a ton of grammar mistakes
 - Fixed a bug that caused Stardust to not stack
 - Fixed a bug that caused the Flender to get stuck in certain scenarios
 - Fixed the broken chorus block texture